keithnlarsen/restmvc.js/README.md

 ### Creating a Controller

-You don't have to do anything to create a basic controller, one that provides get, list, insert, update, and remove is generated for you.
+You don't have to do anything to create a basic controller, one that provides show, index, insert, update, and destory is reflectively created for you at runtime.
 However if you wanted to extend or change the base controller, you'd create a file inside of the 'controllers' folder and name it the same as your model file.
 The file should export an object named {entity_name}Controller, for example personController.

 Here's an example of how you'd define one: